 Form I-751, Petition to Remove Conditions on Residence, is used by conditional permanent residents that obtained status through marriage to request that the conditions on residence be removed and subsequently become lawful permanent residents.

 Obtaining the approval on Form I-751 is a process that takes approximately 12 to 18 months for most petitioners.

 When to File Form I-751

 If your conditional green card is expiring within 90 days and your residence is based on your marriage or your parent’s marriage to a U.S. citizen or permanent resident, you must file Form I-751.
 Form I-751 is a joint petition.
 That means that you and your spouse will file it with USCIS together.
 However, there are exceptions for conditional residents that want to request a waiver to the joint filing requirement.
 Filing with a waiver the joint filing requirement may be necessary for individuals in an abusive relationship or divorce.

 If the I-751 petition is not filed by the day the two-year green card expires, the conditional generally becomes deportable.
 Therefore, filing the petition within the 90-day period before status expires is extremely important.
 For waiver petitioners, there is more flexibility.
 Anyone seeking a waiver to the joint filing requirement should speak to an immigration attorney first.

 What Happens After Filing Form I-751

-In most cases, the conditional resident will be required to attend a biometrics appointment and the couple may attend an interview.
-For the I-751 time line, see what happens after filing, review the I-751 processing time.
-Once USCIS approves Form I-751 has been approved, the conditional permanent resident will become a lawful permanent resident and receive a 10-year green card.
+In most cases, the conditional resident is required to attend a biometrics appointment and the couple may attend an interview.
+For a look at what happens after filing, review the I-751 processing time.
+Once USCIS approves Form I-751, the conditional permanent resident becomes a lawful permanent resident and receives a 10-year green card.
 This should be the last time you need to provide evidence of a bona fide marriage.